Do You Like Big Girls?

-Do You Like Big Girls? (大きい女の子は好きですか?, Ōkī Onnanoko wa Daisuki Desu ka?) is a Japanese manga series written and illustrated by Goro Aizome.
-It was serialized in Takeshobo's seinen manga magazine Monthly Kissca from January 2014 to January 2022, and later transferred to the Web Comic Gamma Plus website in February 2022.
+Do You Like Big Girls? (大きい女の子は好きですか?, Ōkī Onnanoko wa Suki desu ka?) is a Japanese manga series written and illustrated by Goro Aizome.
+It was serialized in Takeshobo's seinen manga magazine Monthly Kissca from January 2014 to January 2022, later transferred to the Web Comic Gamma Plus website, where it ran from February to November 2022, and later continued on the Takecomic website in December 2025.
+A live-action film adaptation opened in Japan in August 2020.
+An anime television series adaptation, produced by Studio Hōkiboshi, debuted online in March 2026 and aired on television from April to June of the same year.

 Plot

-Sota Tachibana, a diminutive young man, discovers that his older sister, Kaoru, has roped him into becoming the coach for her college's women's volleyball team, which she is a member of, and hall director of their dormitory.
+Sota Tachibana, a diminutive young man, discovers that his older sister, Kaoru, has roped him into becoming the interim coach for her college's women's volleyball team, which she is a member of, and hall director of their dormitory.
 Among her teammates includes Ayano Hasekawa, a girl he has had a crush on for years.
-Once the team takes a liking to him, Sota has to deal with the situation.
+Once the team takes a liking to him, Sota finds himself dealing with them constantly.